Yandex Cloud

 terraform apply

-You can check the resources' updates using the management console or this CLI command:
+You can check the update using the management console or this CLI command:

 yc alb http-router get <HTTP_router_ID>

-Use the update REST API method for the VirtualHost resource or the VirtualHostService/Update gRPC API call of the Application Load Balancer service.
+Use the update REST API method for the VirtualHost resource or the VirtualHostService/Update gRPC API call in Application Load Balancer.

 Tip